GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-28 20:56:01 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-28 21:06:23 IST

 Current Weather in Coimbatore:
-Temperature: 29.25 °C
+Temperature: 32.88 °C
-Condition: broken clouds
+Condition: haze